OpenDevICON/opendevicon/docs/scoreDeploy.md

 # SCORE Deployment

 Our Dice SCORE is ready and we are going to deploy it in our testnet.
 Now compress the dice folder into **dice.zip**.

-We will use DeployTransactionBuilder() to generate an instance of transaction for deploying the SCORE.
+ We will use **DeployTransactionBuilder()** to generate an instance of transaction for deploying the SCORE.
-{ % hint style="warning" }
+{ % hint style="warning" %}
 Make sure you delete any tests folder inside your main project before compressing!
 { % endhint %}